 Since the inception of the Alzheimer's Research and Prevention Foundation in 1993, the focus has always been about prevention.

 In today's world, this concept is more relevant than ever before, as we are witnessing the medical community embrace the need for this approach.
 In fact, Alzheimer's disease is associated with more deaths in the United States than any other disease, and will soon be for the entire world as well.
-Dharam Singh Khalsa M.D. - AZ, founding president and medical director of the Alzheimer's Research and Prevention Foundation, recently sat down to discuss some exciting developments in the Alzheimer's research field and talks about the vindication of the science behind the ARPF's work in the prevention field and the promise it holds.
+Dr Dharma Singh Khalsa is the founding president and medical director of the Alzheimer's Research and Prevention Foundation, recently sat down to discuss some exciting developments in the Alzheimer's research field and talks about the vindication of the science behind the ARPF's work in the prevention field and the promise it holds.

 (WebMD) Meditation can increase blood flow in the brain and improve memory, according to researchers who tested a specific kind of meditation and found the improvement after just eight weeks.